 Historically, the Compensation Committee has made most of the significant adjustments to annual compensation, determined bonus and equity awards, and established new performance objectives at one or more meetings held during the first quarter of the year.
 However, the Compensation Committee also considers matters related to individual compensation, such as compensation for new executive hires, as well as high-level strategic issues, such as the efficacy of the Company's compensation strategy, potential modifications to that strategy, and new trends, plans, or approaches to compensation, at various meetings throughout the year.
 Generally, the Compensation Committee's process comprises two related elements: the determination of compensation levels and the establishment of performance objectives for the current year.
-For executives other than the Co-Chief Executive Officers and the Chief Financial Officer, the Compensation Committee solicits and considers evaluations and recommendations submitted to the Compensation Committee by the Co-Chief Executive Officers and the Chief Financial Officer.
-In the case of each Co-Chief Executive Officer, the evaluation of his performance is conducted by the Compensation Committee, which determines any adjustments to his compensation as well as awards to be granted.
-As part of its deliberations, the Compensation Committee may review and consider, as appropriate, materials such as financial reports and projections, operational data, tax and accounting information, tally sheets that set forth the total compensation that may become payable to executive compensation levels, and current Company-wide compensation levels and recommendations of the Compensation

-Committee's compensation consultant, including analyses of executive and director compensation paid at other companies identified by the consultant.
+For executives other than the Chief Executive Officer and the Chief Financial Officer, the Compensation Committee solicits and considers evaluations and recommendations submitted to the Compensation Committee by the Chief Executive Officer and the Chief Financial Officer.
+In the case of the Chief Executive Officer, the evaluation of his performance is conducted by the Compensation Committee, which determines any adjustments to his compensation as well as awards to be granted.
+As part of its deliberations, the Compensation, tally sheets that set forth the total compensation that may become payable to executives in various hypothetical scenarios, executive and director stock ownership information, company stock performance data, analyses of historical executive compensation levels, and current Company-wide compensation levels and recommendations of the Compensation paid at other compensation Committee's compensation consultant, including analyses of executive and director compensation paid at other companies identified by the consultant.